KOTORCommunityPatches/K1_Community_Patch/README.md

 * When standing in the entrance of the kitchen in the Taris Black Vulkar base, the elevator room wasn't rendered (and vice-versa) [ISSUE #238](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/238)
 * When taking T3 to the Taris Sith Base entrance, it was possible to bypass the trigger that played the scene of him opening the door [ISSUE #400](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/400)
 * When talking to Dak in the Korriban Valley of the Dark Lords, Juhani had some facing issues on her interjections [ISSUE #281](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/281)
+* When talking to Elora in Manaan Ahto West, a scattered party could lead to issues with facing and camera angles [ISSUE #135](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/135)
 * When talking to Freyyr in the Kashyyyk Lower Shadowlands, some of the companion interjections could be spoken off-screen [ISSUE #269](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/269)
 * When talking to Gana Lavin in the Taris Upper City Cantina, the waiter would freak out trying to walk past [ISSUE #232](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/232)
 * When talking to Greeta about Griff in the Tatooine Czerka Office, Mission could skate along the floor during her interjection [ISSUE #265](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/265)